 The large picture at the center of the cubical was taken in 1949 by a member of the Seymour Flying Club.
 To the left you find articles from the Seymour Press dating from 1949.
 Take note of the ad for the foot X-ray machine at Kraft's shoe store to guarantee a perfect fit.
 A quick review of the news items from 1949 provides an idea of what life was like in the Seymour area during the mid-20th Century.
-To the right is a brief history of Don's Quality Market, the sponsor of this exhibit.
+To the right is a brief history of Don's Quality Market the sponsor of this exhibit.

 Touch the screen to see an electronic version of the picture with numerous locations featured.
 Feel free to navigate the kiosk by touching items that are of interest to you.
-The program includes over 100 Soumour area pictures.
+The program includes over 100 Seymour area pictures, fifteen brief interviews with residents, and even a 1930s home movie of downtown.